-I am a huge fan of the elegance, simplicity, and play value of John Harper's Lasers & Feelings (L&F).
+I am a fan of the elegance, simplicity, and play value of John Harper's Lasers & Feelings (L&F).

 Game play is a bit like any Powered-by-the-Apocalypse (PbtA) game in that there are multiple shades of success, all rolls are player-facing, and the GMing advice echoes PbtA - play to find out what happens, use failures to push action forward, etc.

 I have no experience with the game in long-form, but as a con game you can run in as little as 2-3 hours, and it performs unbelievably well.
 I've run it dozens of times that way.

 Why Hack It?